Cigars Sancho Panza

 The Cuban cigar brand Sancho Panza was born in 1848.
 It was founded by a German, Emil Ohmstedt, who lived in Cuba.
-When he creates his brand, it goes almost unnoticed.
+When he creates his brand, it passes almost unnoticed.
 He set up his factory at 48, Calle de Angeles in Havana.
-When he died in 1874, he left his business to the Catalan Salvador Perito.
-The brand often changes owners because of the economic difficulties it encounters.
-In 1898 it was total bankruptcy and the manufacture temporarily ceased production until it was taken over by Muñozo, Alonso y Cia.
-The new owners do not succeed in redressing the financial situation.
+When he died in 1874, he bequeathed his company to the Catalan Salvador Perito.
+The company often changed owners because of the economic difficulties it encountered.
+In 1898 it is the total bankruptcy and the factory stops its production temporarily until it is taken over by Muñozo, Alonso y Cia.
+The new owners did not succeed in redressing the financial situation.

 In 1930, following the economic crisis of 1929, Sancho Panza was bought by the cigar brand El Rey del Mundo.
-This takeover begins its rebirth: it is the beginning of an era of glory which has not yet ended.
-Notoriety is acquired following two new creations: the Sancho Panza Molinos cigar (Lonsdale module – caliber 43) and the very cult cigar Sancho.
-These Habanos conquer with power the palates of lovers of puros who succumb without any resistance to their elegance.
+This purchase marked the beginning of a renaissance, the beginning of an era of glory that has not yet come to an end.
+Notoriety is acquired following two new creations: the Sancho Panza Molinos cigar (Lonsdale module - calibre 43) and the very cult Sancho cigar.
+These Habanos powerfully conquered the palates of puro lovers who succumbed without any resistance to their elegance.
 The success is phenomenal in Spain.
-During the 1950s, Sancho was one of the best-selling cigars in the country.
-Thanks to sales records on Spanish soil, the brand was spared the Cuban Revolution.
-Currently, it has an excellent reputation with heavy smokers of Habanos.
+In fact, throughout the 1950s, Sancho was one of the best-selling cigars in the country.
+Thanks to the record sales in Spain, the brand was spared the Cuban Revolution.
+At present, it enjoys an excellent reputation among the great smokers of Habanos.

-The brand’s cigars are among the sweetest puros you can find.
-They all release a creamy one.
-Sancho Panza opts for the manufacture by hand of long tripe cigars.
-Vitolas are characterized, among other things, by a composition made from a mixture of tobacco grown in the plantations of Vuelta Abajo.
+The brand's cigars are among the smoothest puros you can find.
+They all release a creamy taste.
+Sancho Panza opts for the handmade production of long filler cigars.
+The vitolas are characterized, among other things, by a composition made of a blend of tobaccos cultivated in the plantations of the Vuelta Abajo.
 Today, Sancho Panza offers 7 modules.
-Its catalog has among others the largest cigar modules such as the Grand Corona worn by the legendary creation Sancho.
-This cigar is 234 mm long and be careful, it takes 2 hours to overcome it.
-We can also cite the cigar Sancho Panza Belicosos which has a pyramid module (caliber 52) also called torpedo (torpedo).
-Shorter than the previous one since it is 140 mm, the cigar can be tasted in an hour.
-Its aromatic panel is composed of earthy, woody notes with a hint of leather.
-The whole is embellished with flavors of chocolates and spices.
-As another example, the Sancho Panza Non Plus cigar has a module straddling the corona and the little corona (caliber 42).
+Its catalog has among others the largest cigar modules such as the Grand Corona carried by the legendary creation Sancho.
+This cigar is 234 mm long and attention, it takes 2 hours to finish it.
+We can also quote the cigar Sancho Panza Belicosos which has a pyramid module (calibre 52) also called torpedo.
+Less long than the previous one since it is 140 mm, the cigar can be tasted in one hour.
+Its aromatic panel is composed of earthy notes, woody with a nuance of leather.
+The whole is decorated with tastes of chocolates and spices.
+Another example, the cigar Sancho Panza Non Plus has a module straddling the corona and le petit corona (calibre 42).
 It has a woody aroma and an earthy taste.
-Last example, the shortest cigar of the brand is Molino which reveals a bitter sweet taste.
+Last example, the shortest cigar of the brand is the Molino which reveals a bitter sweet taste.